The Adirondack Park

 Shop for that perfect memento to remind you of your Bolton Landing vacation.

-“Lake George is without comparison, the most beautiful water I ever saw; formed by a a contour of mountains into a basin thirty-five miles long and from two to four miles broad, finely interspersed with islands, its water limpid as crystal and the mountainsides covered with rich groves of silver fir, white pine, aspen and paper birch down to the water, here and there precipices of rock to checker the scene and save it from monotony.
+“Lake George is without comparison, the most beautiful water I ever saw; formed by a contour of mountains into a basin thirty-two miles long and from two to four miles broad, finely interspersed with islands, its water limpid as crystal and the mountainsides covered with rich groves of silver fir, white pine, aspen and paper birch down to the water, here and there precipices of rock to checker the scene and save it from monotony.
 An abundance of speckled trout, salmon trout, bass, and other fish with which it is stored, have added to our other amusements the sport of taking them.”—Thomas Jefferson”

 Jefferson wrote this quote in May 1791 but it still holds true and could have been written today.

 The unique inspiration of the lake that Jefferson recognized has been an attraction for numerous artists that have either come for a visit or summered here for years.
-Without a doubt among the most notable are famed photographer Alfred Stieglitz and his wife, world renowned artist Georgia O’Keeffe, both of whom did some of their most famous pieces while on Lake George.
+Without a doubt among the most notable are famed photographer Alfred Stieglitz and his wife, world-renowned artist Georgia O’Keeffe, both of whom did some of their most famous pieces while on Lake George.

 David Smith… Sculptor